LightForm-group/lightform_data_explorer/readme.md

 git clone https://github.com/LightForm-group/tifun-data-explorer.git
 ```

-Change directory to the lightform_data_explorer, make a new Python virtual environment, activate it and install the
+Change directory to "lightform_data_explorer", make a new Python virtual environment, activate it and install the
 required packages:

 ```